qiqimonkey4300/APCSFinalProject/README.md

 Shyne and Annabel: We created and experimented with the demo branch.

 06/02/2021 - 06/06/2021 HOME~
 Shyne: I made a title screen that will disappear when the play button is clicked.
+I also made for the program to randomly choose a puzzle that hasn't yet been played (which will come into play when newGame is implemented).
 Annabel: I adjusted the tools bar to incorporate the selectable pencil and restart button.